skylight-hq/skylight.digital/pages/career_pathways/product-manager.md

 {% include role_level.html level='I' %}

-A junior product manager is embedded on a multidisciplinary team.
+A product manager I is embedded on a multidisciplinary team.
 At this level, you’ll be expected to:
 - Have some practical experience but need regular guidance and training to produce your best work and develop your skills
 - Work in combination with a more senior product manager